niuers/niuers.github.io/_posts/2020-10-29-Bit_Manipulation_Tricks.md

         print(0b11111001-pow(2,8))  #-7
         ```
     2. Convert a binary string to integer: `int(s, 2)`, e.g. `int('111', 2)` returns `7`.
+    3. Python has no 32-bits limit, and hence its representation of negative integers is entirely different.
+        * [CPython integer type stores the sign in a specific field of a structure.][Python representation of negative integers] When performing a bitwise operation, CPython replaces negative numbers by their two's complement and sometimes (!) performs the reverse operation (ie replace the two's complements by negative numbers).
+        * After each operation we have an invisible `& mask`, where `mask = 0xFFFFFFFF`, i.e. bitmask of `32` 1-bits.
+        * The overflow, i.e. the situation of `x > 0x7FFFFFFF` (bitmask of `31` 1-bits), is managed as `x --> ~(x ^ 0xFFFFFFFF)`.

 13. Pay attention to the operator precendence
     1. The precendence of bit operators `&`, `|` etc. are lower than `+`, `-` etc. So make sure to use parentheses around bit operators.
 For example: